Felix D. Williamson: Early life and career

-Felix D. Williamson was born on July 26, 1921 in Crisp County, Georgia.
+Felix D. Williamson was born on July 26, 1921, in Crisp County, Georgia.
 Williamson enlisted into the United States Army in September 1941.
 He subsequently went to Fort Jackson, South Carolina, where he was transferred to the United States Army Air Forces.

 World War II flying ace

 Williamson was soon assigned to the 62nd Fighter Squadron, 56th Fighter Group, Eight Air Force.
 Williamson's squadron was assigned to Royal Air Force Station Halesworth in Suffolk, England.
 The 62nd Fighter Squadron flew P-47 Thunderbolts in Europe, and Williamson named his aircraft "Georgia Peach."
 On November 29, 1943, First Lieutenant Williamson downed his first German plane, sharing a victory with a fellow fighter pilot.

 On April 19, 1944, Captain Williamson's squadron moved to Royal Air Force Station Boxted in Essex, England.
 On December 23, 1944, Williamson downed two German planes, becoming an ace and bringing his total number of victories to six.

 Captain Williamson claimed his next series of victories on January 14, 1945.
 On that date, he shot down five enemy planes during a single mission.
 For his actions, Williamson was awarded the Distinguished Service Cross.

 On February 3, 1945, Williamson downed two more German planes, claiming his final victories and finished the war with 13 total kills.
-In addition to his Distinguished Service Cross, Williamson was awarded four Distinguished Flying Crosses, three Air Medals and the Purple Heart.
+In addition to his Distinguished Service Cross, Williamson was awarded four Distinguished Flying Crosses and eleven Air Medals.